 Stages of Moral Development

-Here are three levels of moral development with each level consists of different stages:
+Here are three levels of moral development, with each level consisting of different stages:

 Level 1: Preconventional Morality

 - Stage 0 (birth to 2 years).
 Egocentric Judgement: no concept of right or wrong

 - Stage 1 (2 to 3 years).
 Obedience and Punishment: behavior driven by avoiding punishment.